neuraloperator/neuraloperator/README.rst

 publishing your code in a separate repository.

-If you spot a bug or would like to see a new feature, please report it on our `issue tracker <https://github.com/neuraloperator/neuraloperator/issues>`_, or even better, open a `Pull Request <https://github.com/neuraloperator/neuraloperator/pulls>`_.
+If you spot a bug or would like to see a new feature, please report it on our `issue tracker <https://github.com/neuraloperator/neuraloperator/issues>`_ or open a `Pull Request <https://github.com/neuraloperator/neuraloperator/pulls>`_.

 For detailed development setup, testing, and contribution guidelines, please refer to our `Contributing Guide <CONTRIBUTING.md>`_.